 If that setting does not exist, add it like this:

 Alternatively, enable the SerializedCarts mode programmatically by adding the following to your InitializeModule class:

 If switching from a legacy version to Serializable carts, you may need to migrate existing carts.
 If so, run the scheduled job LegacyCartsMigrationJob (available in the CMS admin view)right after switching to the new cart system to complete the migration and remove legacy carts.

-Note: You should run the scheduled job directly after switching to serializable carts.
+Note: You should run the scheduled job immediately after switching to serializable carts.
 After migrating legacy carts, the job is no longer visible in CMS admin view.